SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_11__60_second_countdown.md

 Step 4.
 Save your game as kbgame11 and run your Module

-You should now have 60 seconds to chomp more space cabbages than your computer opponent before the game ends, fantastic well done.
+You should now have 60 seconds to chomp more space cabbages than your computer opponent before the game ends - well done.
 The last thing you can do for your game as part of this tutorial is have the game display who wins at the end of 60 seconds.